ctam4/csc645su20-ctam4/Projects/P2P-Decentralized-Network/README.md

 Please use this README file to provide the following documentation for this project:

 * Your name and student id
+  - Calvin Tam (917902523)
 * General description of the project (a few sentences)
+  - A BitTorrent client with DHT.
+(THP for trackers, PWP for peers)
 * If you used external Python modules/libraries.
 Provide a requirements.txt file
 * Python version and compatibility issues (if any)
+  - 3.7.3
 * Clear and specific instructions about how to run your project.
 If your project does not run or contains errors, you'll get a 0 in the project no matter how much work you put on it.
 So, test your code properly and make sure that it runs without errors.
+  - Use `age2.torrent`. `age.torrent`'s announce list is missing protocol and gives error on importing with external library.
+  - Run this command to start: `python3 peer.py <torrent file path>`
 * A few sentences about all the challenges you found during the implementation of this project and how you overcame them.
 Please be honest here.
+  - No idea how the protocol works e.g. diagrams.
+PDF provided helps a little bit but not much.
+I had to google and check specificiation online for implementation.
+At this point, I have no idea which message goes after another message.
+There should be at least a protocol flow diagram or some output example.
+  - Time limitation in summer.
+This project requires the labs files to begin but there are too many blanks.
+I do not even know if the labs are working correctly.
+  - Handling bencode data for THP and PWP is complicated.
+I am using `yabencode` library just to decode/encode data for simplifiction.
+There is no point to manually parsing binary while this is not the logic part of the protocol.
+  - Manually coding and parasing THP (HTTP based protocol) makes it complicated and difficult from scratch while we are not allowed to use any library for basic HTTP server.
+  - If the goal is to exchange data using BitTorrent protocols, then this project is way too advanced from scartch.
+TCP project should be making a tracker server instead.
+I can only reuse some core part of code from TCP project as most codes are useless in this proejct.

 ## Note that failure to provide the above docs will result in a 30% deduction in your final grade for this project.